jimmckeeth/Delphi-on-Linux-Setup/README.md

 The less specific labels are the latest versions, while the more specific labels refer to the exact version.

+Experimental: [pkgmgr] parameter allows you to optionally override the os and package manager detection.
+Valid values are:

+* `apt`  - for Ubuntu/Debian based distros
+* `yum`  - for RedHat based distros
+* `dnf`  - for Fedora based distros
+* `pacman` - for Arch based distros (experimental, not fully tested)

+**Note**: Just because you can install it on a distro doesn't mean it is supported by Delphi.
+See the [Official Platform Support list](https://docwiki.embarcadero.com/PlatformStatus/en/Main_Page).

+## Tested Distros

 I tested Delphi 13 Florence against the following distros with this script:

 * Debian based